 With over three hundred days of sunshine a year, it should come as no surprise that one of the best cities in Occitanie is Montpellier.
 And as one of the larger cities in France, there’s no shortage of historical, quirky, and cultural activities to do in Montpellier.

-While the historic city centre is easy to wander around on foot (and get lost in for several hours), on the outskirts of town you’ll find Château de Flaguergues, one of the most beautiful mansions in France.
+While the historic city centre is easy to wander around on foot (and get lost in for several hours- check out our Montpellier walking tour here), on the outskirts of town you’ll find Château de Flaguergues, one of the most beautiful mansions in France.
 Elsewhere in the city, Montpellier even has its very own Arc de Triomphe!

 You may well have heard of the small South West town of Lourdes before thanks to a series of alleged apparitions by Mary to a young peasant girl named Bernadette Soubirous in the 19th-century.
 From then on, the town became a major pilgrimage site, with water from the place said to be able to cure all manner of illnesses and ailments.